What is the Menu Component?

 As you can see in the GIF below, this menu now has a link to the tadabase.io website.

-Select the Text item type to add any text to your menu.
+Select the custom item type to add any text to your menu.
 Text added to the menu as a text item type will not be a clickable link, rather the text can be used as a separator or placeholder text on your menu.
 For instance, you can add a text item to your menu to add a slogan following your logo on the menu.

 Once a logo image item is added to your menu as well, the menu can appear as such: